Himachal Pradesh: BJP delegates meet governor, demand division of votes in Assembly to pass Budget

 “We informed the governor [on Wednesday] about whatever happened inside the state Assembly recently,” Thakur said.
 “During the Budget Session, discussions are held on cut motions, the concerned ministers reply, after that voting takes place, and if the Opposition is not satisfied by the voice voting, they have the right to ask for the division of vote.
 But the Speaker ignored our plea and adjourned the House.”

+On Wednesday, the Assembly Speaker expelled 15 BJP MLAs, including Thakur, from the Assembly.
+They were expelled for allegedly “shouting slogans and misconduct” in the Speaker’s chamber, ANI reported.

-Thakur also said that the Assembly Speaker could suspend BJP MLAs to “comfortably pass the Budget”.
+This came hours after Thakur said that the Speaker could suspend his party’s MLAs to “comfortably pass the Budget”.

 Cross-voting in Rajya Sabha polls